 ADC Therapeutics overview

-ADC Therapeutics, is a biotechnology company focused on the development and commercialization of antibody-drug conjugates (ADCs) to treat solid tumors and hematological cancers.
-It is investigating Loncastuximab Tesirine (Lonca), an ADC composed of a humanized monoclonal antibody against B-cell hematological tumors; and Camidanlumab Tesirine (Cami) for the treatment of solid tumors.
-It is also developing ADCT-602 drug for B-cell acute lymphoblastic leukemia; ADCT-601 targeting AXL in solid tumors; ADCT-901 against ovarian, triple-negative breast cancer and advanced solid tumors; and ADCT-701 drug targeting DLK-1 in neuroblastoma, hepatocellular carcinoma, small cell lung cancer, and acute myeloid leukemia.
-The company is a spin-off from Spirogen Ltd. ADC Therapeutics is headquartered in Lausanne, Switzerland.
+ADC Therapeutics is a biotechnology company that develops antibody-drug conjugates (ADCs) to treat hematologic malignancies and solid tumors.
+It offers Zynlonta, a CD-19-directed antibody for treatment of e B-cell lymphoma in adult patients.
+The company is provides Loncastuximab Tesirine (Lonca)and Camidanlumab Tesirine (Cami).
+ADC Therapeutics develops ADCT-602 drug for B-cell acute lymphoblastic leukemia, ADCT-601 targeting AXL in solid tumors, ADCT-901 against ovarian, triple-negative breast cancer and advanced solid tumors and ADCT-701 drug targeting DLK-1 in neuroblastoma, hepatocellular carcinoma, small cell lung cancer and myeloid leukemia.
+The company has operations in London, the UK and New Providence, and San Mateo, the US.
+ADC Therapeutics is headquartered in Lausanne, Switzerland.